BOOK ONLINE NOW! or PHONE: 07 3203 4241 - No credit card fees!

 September 1824 The first European settlement in the vicinity was established at Redcliffe.
 Called Moreton Bay settlement, it was later moved to its present site of Brisbane.

 1824 - 1850 South Passage was the main entrance into Moreton Bay.

 1825 Moreton Island (Mulgumpin) aboriginals were ravaged by smallpox.

 1826 Small pilot station established at Amity Point on North Stradbroke Island

-1833 Moreton Island aboriginals suffered a massacre at the head of the large lagoon at the southern end of the island (now eroded into the Bay).
+1833 Moreton Island (Mulgumpin) aboriginals suffered a massacre at the head of the large lagoon at the southern end of the island (now eroded into the Bay).
 The attack was apparently the last in a series of reprisal attacks between Aboriginals and soldiers stationed on Nth Stradbroke Island.

 1842 Moreton Bay district opened to free settlement.

 1846 Storm Mountain and Burnett Peak were named by J.C.
 Burnett, surveyor on board the survey vessel Bramble, charting the northern sand banks and passage out of Moreton Bay.

 11 March 1847 Wreck of the Sovereign, a 119 ton paddle steamer, in the South Passage.
 Forty four people drowned and most of the recorded bodies were buried on Moreton Island (Mulgumpin).
 Ten passengers were rescued by natives from Moreton and Nth Stradbroke Islands.
 As a result of this shipwreck, use of the South Passage was discouraged.